r-forge/exams/jekyll/_posts/tutorials/2017-09-09-installation.md

    Comprehensive R Archive Network (CRAN).
 Simply click on the link for your operating system and at least install the "base" system.
-It is recommended to also install the accompanying "Rtools" which are not needed immediately but might useful at some stage.
+It is recommended to also install the accompanying "Rtools" which are not always needed immediately but, e.g., necessary for producing zip files for some learning management systems.
 - **Linux:** While it is possible to download from CRAN by hand, it is easier for most distributions to install the packaged binary.
 For example, on Debian/Ubuntu: